 General Fund Budgetary Highlights.
 During the fiscal year, the County revised the budget on several occasions.
 Generally, budget amendments fall into one of three categories: 1) amendments made to adjust the estimates that are used to prepare the original budget ordinance once exact information is available; 2) amendments made to recognize new funding amounts from external sources, such as Federal and State grants; and 3) increases in appropriations that become necessary to maintain services.
-Total amendments to the General Fund increased all revenues by only \$1,524,996.
+Total amendments to the General Fund increased total revenues by \$1,524,996.
+Further, amendments were made to increase the transfers from other funds by \$2,120,227.
+These amendments related to transfers from the American Rescue Plan for premium pay and lost revenues and transfers from the School Capital Projects Fund of lottery proceeds that were used for General Fund debt service payments.
+The amounts for these transfers were not known when the original budget was adopted.
+An amendment was also necessary to increase general government expenditures by \$1,500,000 to appropriate the transfers received from the American Rescue Plan Fund.